Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable

 \section{Symbolic constitutive modeling}

-To obtain an interpretable closed-form expression of the constitutive models, the trained KANs for the elastic and inelastic potentials can be symbolified after model training.
+While the mapping form input to output of a KAN can be expressed using closed-form expression, the interpretability of the activation functions in form of B-splines are limited.
+To obtain an interpretable closed-form expression of the constitutive models, symbolic constituvie modeling is applied to the trained KANs for the free energy and dissipation potential after model training.
 In this section, we briefly review the sparsification and symbolification process, for more details, please refer to \citep{abdolazizi2025constitutive,liu2024kan}.

 \textbf{Sparsification and pruning.} To achieve a sparse network structure, L1 regularization is applied to the trainable parameters, which in this case correspond to the control points of the B-Spline activations.
 Furthermore, pruning methods can be applied to the trained KANs to remove less important connections or nodes, further simplifying the model.
 This can help improve interpretability by focusing on the most relevant features and reducing the overall complexity of the network.